-- 1. Incidents where there is no resistance from the patient, such as a guiding hand or directing a patient away from an area they are not supposed to enter, (a male patient walking towards the female toilet) should not be recorded as restraint. - 2.
-The intention of staff is irrelevant.
-If a patient is placed in, falls into, or put themselves into any of the above positions and the criteria for restraint to be recorded are present, the incident should be recorded as a restraint in that position. - 3.
-The duration of the restraint is irrelevant.
-A restraint should be recorded if the patient is in one of the above positions however briefly and regardless of intent. - 4.
-Where a patient is held in order to facilitate care or a clinical procedure (sometimes referred to as clinical holding) the incident must be recorded as a restraint provided that all criteria of the restraint definition are present.
+1. Incidents where there is no resistance from the patient, such as a guiding hand or directing a patient away from an area they are not supposed to enter, (a male patient walking towards the female toilet) should not be recorded as restraint.

+2. The intention of staff is irrelevant.
+If a patient is placed in, falls into, or put themselves into any of the above positions and the criteria for restraint to be recorded are present, the incident should be recorded as a restraint in that position.

+3. The duration of the restraint is irrelevant.
+A restraint should be recorded if the patient is in one of the above positions however briefly and regardless of intent.

+4. Where a patient is held in order to facilitate care or a clinical procedure (sometimes referred to as clinical holding) the incident must be recorded as a restraint provided that all criteria of the restraint definition are present.
 For example: an older person with dementia may require restraint to be assisted with dressing and the use of the toilet as there are periods during the day when communicating this need is difficult.
 This plan has been agreed through a best interests meeting and relatives/carers are aware.
-The person lacks capacity and the use of restraint varies dependant on how the person responds to staff at the time and the level of personal care needs.
-Whenever possible staff will avoid restraint and wait for an appropriate opportunity to engage, however there are times when staff must intervene due to personal hygiene issues.
-Whenever restraint is used, even as part of planned care this must be recorded as a restraint. - 5.
-It is irrelevant if a restraint is care planned.
-Any incident that meets all elements of the definition must be recorded - 6.
-The content of staff training and or provider policy is irrelevant.
-If a patient is placed, falls into or puts themselves in one of the above positions and the criteria for restraint are present, the incident should be recorded as a restraint see section F for start and finish times
+The person lacks capacity and the use of restraint varies dependent on how the person responds to staff at the time and the level of personal care needs.
+Whenever possible staff will avoid restraint and wait for an appropriate opportunity to engage, however there are times when staff must intervene see section F for start and finish times

+5. It is irrelevant if a restraint is care planned.
+Any incident that meets all elements of the definition must be recorded

+6. The content of staff training and or provider policy is irrelevant.
+If a patient is placed, falls into or puts themselves in one of the above positions and the criteria for restraint are present, the incident should be recorded as a restraint